 A time sheet is a daily record of actual time worked for the pay period.
 Time sheets are to be used for everyone being paid by council.
-This includes regular community employees, labourers, firefighters and ambulance attendants.
+This includes regular community employees, labourers, volunteer firefighters and ambulance attendants.
 The time sheets are the responsibility of the CAO for all community employees, unless council directs otherwise, to maintain and sign at the end of each pay period.
 Pay periods are prepared on a bi-weekly basis, except for council honorariums, which are prepared monthly.
+As part of internal control procedures, council must ensure time sheets are properly signed and approved.